joelouthan/Theologicus/src/genesis/genesis18-16-33.md

 It is a fool's errand for us mere mortals to figure out what that number is.
 That is not for us to know nor worry about.
 God knows that number, for:

->**2 Corinthians 5:10-15** (CSB) For we must all appear before the judgment seat of Christ, so that each may be repaid for what he has done in the body, whether good or evil.
+>**2 Corinthians 5:10-15** For we must all appear before the judgment seat of Christ, so that each may be repaid for what he has done in the body, whether good or evil.

 That's the knowledge that God has told us when it comes to the number who is saved.
 That all will appear before the judgment seat of Christ, so that we repay for what we have done.